 Can expungement be included as part of a decriminalization or legalization bill or initiative?

 Is expungement accessible to the low-income people who need it most?

 If the fees are expensive, can they be waived?

 Is free legal help available from the public defender or legal aid?
 Hiring a lawyer can cost anywhere from hundreds to over $2,000 depending on the state.

 Record keeping issues:

 Paper records may have been destroyed.
-Expungement often applies only to amounts of marijuana that are legal or decriminalized.
-However, it may not be clear from the records how much marijuana the person had or even whether the drug they had was marijuana.
+Expungement often applies only to amounts of cannabis that are legal or decriminalized.
+However, it may not be clear from the records how much cannabis the person had or even whether the drug they had was cannabis.

 If available records are unclear on the amount, the expungement provision should err on the side of allowing people to move on with their lives.